 Great product photos always have a few things in common, but first and foremost, they’ve always got appropriate lighting for the photo.
 On a budget, the thing to go for is good natural lighting – it will help to bring out the best in your product, whatever it is.
 So, find a room in your shop or home with the biggest window you can, and set up your photography surface next to it.
 This can be a coffee table, a proper table, or anything else.

 Why natural light?
-Most products, from jewellery to phones to nearly anything else have some kind of reflective shine to it.
-That’s why most photos you take with your phone and the flash have harsh shadows and a reflective quality to them.
+Most products, from jewellery to phones to nearly anything else are made of materials that have a reflective shine to them.
+That’s why most photos you take with your phone with flash have harsh shadows and a reflective quality to them.
 So we want to use the sun as an indirect light source: allowing for plenty of details without creating an ugly or amateurish photo.